Mahonia is a simply astounding shrub during winter.

 Smart tip about Mahonia

-Plant daffodils or tulips at the base of the tree to create clustered spots of color in winter.
+Plant daffodils or yellow tulips at the base of the tree to create clustered spots of color in winter.